 Interlacing has been studied extensively in the literature \cite{ThompsonFreede:1971, Thompson:1976}.
 It has many applications in matrix theory, perturbation theory, real stable polynomials and spectral graph theory \cite{Cantoni1976, Delsarte1984, Trench:1993, book:RahmanSchmeisser, DWagner, Haemers:95, Haemers:2014, Spielman:2013}, among others.

 The {\it Kronecker product} of real matrices $A \in \R^{m\times n}$ and $B \in \R^{p \times q}$ is the $mp$-by-$nq$ matrix which is defined by

-Kronecker product of two matrices represent the tensor product of two special linear maps.
-They arise in signal processing, semidefinite programming, and quantum computing, see \cite{Pitsianis:1997, VanLoan2000} and the references therein.
+The Kronecker product of two matrices represents the tensor product of two special linear maps.
+It arises in signal processing, semidefinite programming, and quantum computing, see \cite{Pitsianis:1997, VanLoan2000} and the references therein.
 They have also been used extensively in the theory and applications of linear matrix equations such as Sylvester equations and algebraic Lyapunov equations \cite{VanLoan2000, Mehrmann:2000}, in some compressed sensing applications \cite{Vanderbei:2016} and in strengthening the semidefinite relaxations of second order cone constraints \cite{Anstreicher2017}.
 Low rank tensor approximations arising in the context of certain quantum chemistry systems \cite{VanLoanVokt2015}, linear systems and eigenvalue problems \cite{Kressner:2016} are among many other applications that utilize the rich properties of tensor products.